 Q: Where is your accent from - are you British or Australian?

-A: My accent is neither British or Australian - I am from South Africa, so my accent is South African.
+A: My accent is neither British or Australian - I am from South Africa, my accent is South African.

 Q: What is your ethnicity?